Ethika: History

 Ethika was founded in 2001 by Malcolm McCassy when he noticed a void in the Men's Underwear category.
 There was no underwear brand that offered a multi-purpose product for the active lifestyle that also had the ‘cool factor’.
-From 2001 to 2009, Ethika was more just a brand name and a group of friends than it was an underwear company.
 During this time, many different fits and fabrics were sampled in hopes of creating something new and different in the category.

 In order to gain exposure for the brand, stickers were placed on some of the top skateboarders and motocross riders.
 Skateboarder Ryan Sheckler was seen at the X-Games when he was just 13 years old with an Ethika sticker on his helmet.
 After much testing, there was an overwhelming response from the athletes to produce a longer fitting pair of briefs in cotton fabric.
 At this time, there were no lifestyle underwear brands offering fits of this length in the market.
-In 2005 The Staple Fit was developed and the brand finally had its marquee product.
+In 2005, The Staple Fit was developed and the brand finally had its marquee product.

 At the end of 2009, Ethika launched an official website and the brand began shipping limited product out of Malcolm's garage.
 Over the next few years, brand popularity began to grow among key athletes and influencers because of comfort and all around usage.
 Product started to be seen on top athletes but also celebrities and musicians.
 Justin Bieber, Lil Jon, Brody Jenner and numerous others have been seen wearing the brand.

-In late 2012, the current CEO, Matt Cook joined the company to provide capital and infrastructure in the hopes to expand the brand into retail channels and build out a sophisticated digital platform.
+In late 2012, the current CEO, Matt Cook joined the company.
 That year, Ethika moved into Matt's existing offices, hired several employees, and began selling product to select retail accounts.
 Ethika started to expand its brand ambassadors in the Music and Lifestyle Categories.